Liquor store staff member assaulted in alleged aggravated robbery

 "The offenders then left the store.
 One person was restrained by a member of the public, while the other three ran away down Kawaha Point Rd," the spokeswoman said.

-The persob who remained at the scene was dealt with by police.
+The person who remained at the scene was dealt with by police.

 Anyone with information which could help police identify and find the other three offenders are asked to contact police via the 105 phone service or online at https://www.police.govt.nz/use-105, using Update My Report.